Leaseholders/Shared Owners - Changes to your Rent & Service Charge 2023/24

 How is my rent calculated?

 Where you own a percentage of the property and pay rent on the remainder owned by SBHA your rent is normally calculated using RPI* plus 0.5%, 1% or 2%, dependent on lease.
-RPI is a common measure of inflation and in November 2022 was 14%.
-Usually, this would mean that your rent could increase by a maximum of 16%.
-However, because we have voluntarily decided to implement the social rent cap introduced by the government, for the next financial year (April 2023 to March 2024), across our leasehold properties your rent will increase by a maximum of 7%.
+RPI is a common measure of inflation.
+Depending on your lease we will either use RPI from September or November when setting your rent.
+In September 2023 RPI was 8.9% and in November RPI was 5.3%.
+This means that your rent could increase by a maximum of 10.9%.

 *Retail Prices Index (RPI): The RPI is published by the Office for National Statistics.
 It measures the average change from month to month in the prices of goods and services purchased by most households in the UK.